jeonghihi/commaneverends.github.io/a_literature.md

 ---

 <h1>Never Ending Story</h1>
-We set up a Goodreads Account (click Goodreads logo below) to collect female* literature
+We set up a Goodreads Account (click Goodreads logo below) to collect female* literature.

-Feel free to visit our Goodreads account and get inspired by the wide range of female* intellectulism.
+Feel free to visit our Goodreads account and get inspired by the wide range of female* intellectualism.
 &nbsp;
 &nbsp;
 <h2>Our Goodread Genres</h2>